fsspec/filesystem_spec/docs/source/intro.rst

 Influences
 ----------

-The following places to consider, when chosing the definitions of how we would like the file-system specification to look:
+The following places to consider, when choosing the definitions of how we would like the file-system specification to look:

 - python's `os`_ module and its `path` namespace; also other file-connected